-Other Languages
+Other languages

-You can get this Beneficiary Handbook and other materials for free in other languages.
-Call Glenn County Mental Health Plan at 1-800-500-6582 during office hours, and 1-800-507-3530 after hours, on holidays and weekends.
-The phone call is toll free.
+You can get this Beneficiary Handbook and other plan materials in other languages at no cost to you.
+We provide written translations from qualified translators.
+Call 1-800-500-6582 (TTY: 711), during office hours, and 1-800-507-3530, after hours, on holidays and weekends.
+The call is toll free.
+Read this Beneficiary Handbook to learn more about health care language assistance services, such as interpreter and translation services.

-Other Formats
+Other formats

-You can get this information for free in other auxiliary formats, such as Braille, 18-point font large print, or audio.
-Call Glenn County Mental Health Plan at 1-800-500-6582 during office hours, and 1-800-507-3530 after hours, on holidays and weekends.
-The phone call is toll free.
+You can get this information in other formats, such as braille, 20-point font large print, audio, and accessible electronic formats at no cost to you.
+Call 1-800-500-6582 (TTY: 711), during office hours, and 1-800-507-3530, after hours, on holidays and weekends.
+The call is toll free.